 Therefore in an inclusive conception of human and non-human species, trans* can be seen as challenging tool situated between and within the coexisting, interconnection of nature and culture.
 With this understanding hierarchal categorizations of dimorphism and strict schism of nature and culture may be overcome.
-We can substantiate this argument with Nancy Tuanas proclamation that the entrenched distinction of gender and sex derives from the dichotomy of culture and nature and leads to sexist and racist structures.
+We can substantiate this argument with Nancy Tuana’s (2008) proclamation that the entrenched distinction of gender and sex derives from the dichotomy of culture and nature and leads to sexist and racist structures.
 She highlights that we should rather think in bodies and sexes, which are active and changing, emerging and fluid.
-To internalize this idea may contribute to overcome rigid notions of trans* as inauthentic and therefore not natural and amoral.
+To explicate this idea may contribute to overcome rigid notions of trans* as inauthentic and therefore not natural and amoral.

-A fluid understanding of bodies and trans* is neatly connected to the trans-corporeality of naked protesters described by Stacy Alaimo.
+A fluid understanding of bodies and trans* is connected to the trans-corporeality of naked protesters described by Stacy Alaimo (2009).
 The performed vulnerability leads to interconnected process of material exchanges between human bodies and the environment (Mitwelt - Withworld).
 Thus proclaiming humans perspective, not as looking on the planet from afar, but as organisms, materially situated on earth and therefore participants of planetary processes.
 These performances question, not only the hegemonic masculinity of aggressive consumption and the ignorant distancing of science, where responsiblities are erased, but also highlight human’s corporal proximity to the more-than-human world.

 With combining these examples of theoritical approaches, I want to show that questions about naturality, from the human species’ perspective is linked to the porblematic idea of inauthenticity and the rigid schism of culture and nature, which potentially inherits a variety of discrimination like sexism and racism.
 As emphasised there are ways to rethink this division and form a more inclusive consciousness on the base of a interconnected relationship between human bodies and the more-than-human-world.